hgamab21/client-layout-react/README.md

 # client-layout-react
-A site layout for a client done in React.
+-A site layout for a client done in React.